 Pay equity may come sooner in Connecticut, thanks to a new law enacted on October 1, 2021.
 The first section of Public Act No. 21-30, An Act Concerning the Disclosure of Salary Range for a Vacant Position, modifies Connecticut General Statutes § 31-40z to require employers to provide applicants the wage range for a job at the applicant’s request and/or when the employer makes the applicant a job offer.
 The employer is also required to provide a wage range when the new employee is hired, changes position within the company, and upon the employee’s request.

-The new law also clarifies the defenses to wage discrimination claims by expanding upon the factors other than sex that would justify a wage differential.
+The new law also clarifies the defenses to wage discrimination claims by expanding upon factors other than sex that would justify a wage differential.
 These factors include education, training, geographic location, and experience.
-I view this change as neutral “ it does not benefit the employer or the employee.
-It just expands on a list of possible factors that was not conclusive to begin with.
+I view this change as neutral.
+It does not benefit the employer or the employee.
+It just expands on a list of possible factors that were not conclusive to begin with.

 The new law is not revolutionary, but it is a step in the right direction.
 Someday, someday women will see pay equity.